MicrosoftDocs/learn/learn-pr/wwl-data-ai/introduction-data-platform-modernization/includes/3-understand-stages-migration.md

-A Data Platform Modernization project has five stages that are usually completed in order.
+A data platform modernization project has five stages that are usually completed in order.

 In your global retailer, your board have approved the modernization project and you are beginning to organize staff and other resources.
 To set up and assign tasks optimally, you need to understand the project phases in depth.